bmc/ebook/README.md

 ### Using Docker

-*TBD*
+A Docker image of this tool chain, with all appropriate dependencies, is in the works.
+Stay tuned.

 ### Required software

-If you're not using Docker, you'll need to install a few tools on your local machine.
+You'll need to install a few tools on your local machine.

 1. Install [pandoc](http://pandoc.org/installing.html).
 2. Install a Python distribution, version 3.10 or better.